algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport46.md

 At the end of the week, the techlead and program manager decided to work together on editing the technical section, to be more efficient.

 *Rémy Charles & Thibaud Marlier*

+### Our ideas

+We've decided to put a form into service.
+All algosup students will have access to it.
+In this form we've put all the ideas we want to add to our game to improve it.
+Students will then be able to give their opinions and suggest ideas for improvement.